openmeteo/htimeseries/README.rst

 **.data**

-A pandas time series or dataframe indexed by datetime.
+A pandas dataframe indexed by datetime.
 This contains the data of the time series.

+In theory, this should be a dataframe with two columns (besides date): value and flags.
+However, in this version, ``HTimeseries`` does not enforce that.

 classmethod **.read(f, format=HTimeseries.TEXT, start_date=None, end_date=None)**